 Waiting until dawn was worthwhile as Jupiter, which shone at -1.9, rose in the southeast.
 While it was difficult to spot any details on the gas giant, such as its belts and Great Red Spot without the use of a filter, the Galilean moons — Io, Ganymede, Europa and Callisto (opens in new tab) — appeared as bright points of light either side of its equator.
 While the FirstScope's offerings aren't as impressive as those achieved through a dedicated 'scope, they are sure to provide a "wow factor" for first-time and young observers.

-FirstScope 76: Verdict
+Celestron FirstScope 76: Verdict

 The FirstScope 76 promotes fuss-free observing but provides views that will disappoint astronomers looking for an additional piece of kit to supplement their hobby.
 Better suited as a beginner telescope, this Newtonian reflector is a worthwhile low-budget purchase for children — especially if you suspect that astronomy is likely to be a passing phase or basic but fair views of the moon, planets and stars are suitable before investing in an upgrade.

-For the price, the FirstScope 76 is supplied with a basic setup that's suitable to begin casual tours of the night sky.
+For the price, the FirstScope 76 is supplied with a basic build that's suitable to begin casual tours of the night sky.
 However, if you are looking to make the most of its optical system while improving navigation, we recommend introducing a red dot finder, investing in a set of eyepieces that are respectful of the telescope's highest useful magnification of 180x and filters that will improve the contrast of solar system targets.